project-koku/nise/README.md

 #### Publishing

-Please remember to sync your updated dependecies to setup.py with :

-    pipenv-setup sync -p
+Update requirements for `nise` in `requiremnts.txt` and/or `Pipfile` and run `make requirements`.

-After that, make sure to increment the version in setup.py.
-As soon as your PR is merged to main, a new koku-nise package will built, tagged, and deployed to PyPI.
+After that, make sure to increment the version in `nise/__init__.py`.
+As soon as your PR is merged to `main`, a new `koku-nise` package will built, tagged, and deployed to PyPI.

 ##### Finer Publishing Details

-All of the deployment is driven entirely by a Github Action workflow, so if issues ever crop up, start in `publish-to-pypi.yml`.
+All of the deployment is driven entirely by a GitHub Action workflow, so if issues ever crop up, start in `publish-to-pypi.yml`.
 When a branch is merged into main, the Action will kick off.
-There are three things that must happen before a deployment is successful, a successful artifact build, dependencies verified in sync between the requirements files, and setup.py, and the tag must not yet exist in git.
-The dependency syncing/verification is done with the [pipenv-setup](https://github.com/Madoshakalaka/pipenv-setup) tool.
+There are two things that must happen before a deployment is successful:

+1. A successful artifact build
+1. The tag must not yet exist in `git`.

 After the artifact is deployed, it\'ll be available at [PyPI](https://pypi.org/project/koku-nise/#history).

 #### Nise, Koku, and IQE Integration

-The iqe tests use nise to generate mock data; therefore, we need to ensure that our nise changes do not break the iqe tests.
+The IQE tests use nise to generate mock data; therefore, we need to ensure that our nise changes do not break the IQE tests.
 To do this you will need to copy `.env.example` to `.env` and customize as necessary.
 After the `.env` file is configured you will then need to run

     make run-iqe

 The `make run-iqe` command by default will run the smoke tests.
-However, if you want to run a specific iqe test command you can pass it in through the `IQE_CMD` parameter
+However, if you want to run a specific IQE test command you can pass it in through the `IQE_CMD` parameter

     make run-iqe IQE_CMD='iqe tests plugin hccm -k test_api_aws_provider_create_foo_resource_name'